Which "solution" will be the most powerful for you? Check the questionnaires.

 When shopping, compare the warranties of the panels and inverters.
 Micro-inverters are best if any of the panels are occasionally in shade.

 SolarReviews and EcoWatch rate top solar companies, although Ethical Consumer magazine gives none of them a good score (for reasons mentioned above).
-Sharp might be the best of the not-so-good, as it "scored reasonably well in many ... categories".

-Also consider that solar panels "will likely increase your home’s value".
+Keep in mind that solar panels "will likely increase your home’s value".

-- you can (temporarily) disconnect from the utility grid
+- you can (temporarily) disconnect from the utility grid.

 See the batteries page for more information on this blackout/back-up issue and other electrical storage questions!